What is red yeast rice?

 prevention of organ transplant rejection; or

 This list is not complete.
-Other drugs may interact with red yeast rice, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this product guide.
+Other drugs may affect red yeast rice, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 - Consult with a licensed healthcare professional before using any herbal/health supplement.
 Whether you are treated by a medical doctor or a practitioner trained in the use of natural medicines/supplements, make sure all your healthcare providers know about all of your medical conditions and treatments.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.